Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 In \cite{HOS09}, a 2-stage 3rd-order ExpRB method called $\mathtt{exprb32}$ was constructed (using $c_2=1$) for autonomous problems.
 Extending this to non-autonomous problems and writing this for general $c_2$, we solve condition~1 of Table~\ref{tb2.1} directly (with $s=2$) to give a general family of third-order methods:

-Using Lemma~\ref{Lemma2.1}, this gives rise to the following family of third-order MERB methods which we call $\mathtt{MERB3}$:
+From this we construct the $\mathtt{MERB3}$ family of third-order methods:

-Clearly, this requires the solution of 2 modified ODEs per slow time step (note that third-order MERK and MRI-GARK methods require solving 3 modified ODEs in each step).
+Clearly, this requires the solution of 2 modified ODEs per slow time step (whereas third-order MERK and MRI-GARK methods require solving 3 modified ODEs per step).
 In our numerical experiments we take $c_2 = \tfrac{1}{2}$, which gives rise to a total fast time step traversal for $\mathtt{MERB3}$ of $(1+c_2)H = 1.5H$.